-Spotting the dark cloud: mental health issues in young adults
+Spotting the dark cloud: mental health support for young adults

 It has never been more pertinent to educate families about the early signs of mental illness.

-As our new study reveals a worrying rise in mild to moderate mental health problems among teenagers, we spoke to Dr Mohammed Munawar, clinical psychologist and principal clinical lead, about the steps parents can take to help a young person suffering with anxiety and depression.
+We spoke to Dr Mohammed Munawar, clinical psychologist and principal clinical lead, about the step’s you can take to help a young person suffering with signs of anxiety and depression.

 1. Make sure they don't feel judged